This blog may contain affiliate links. Read our disclosure policy for more info.

 Arelauquen Bungalows & Suites is located on the Arelauquen Golf Pro and Country Club.
 This facility is truly beautiful!
 They offer entire bungalows that hold 2-4 adults and have a full kitchen, balcony, and spa tub.
 You will have incredible lake views around the property and most rooms.
 It has indoor and outdoor swimming pools, tennis courts, and a spa.

-At just $210 USD for a two-person bungalow, this place is a steal.
+Bungalows can range from around $100 USD per night for a two-person bungalow to $340 per night for a four-person bungalow, depending on the season.
 The only con is being a 25-minute drive from downtown.
 Check availability on Booking.com.

 Mid-range – $$